Nick-Biedlingmaier/Win11-Copilot-App-Debloat/README.md

 It achieves automation of:

-- Removes taskbar Copilot
+- Removing taskbar Copilot
-- Strips AI features from Paint, Snipping Tool, etc.
+- Stripping AI features from Paint, Snipping Tool, etc.
-- Blocks Bing/Copilot integrations in Search
+- Blocking Bing/Copilot integrations in Search
-- Disables AI popups in Edge (if installed)
+- Disabling AI popups in Edge (if installed)

 Currently, Notepad is the only major built-in app where Microsoft has not provided any official or unofficial way to disable or remove Copilot integrations (like “Explain with Copilot”) without uninstalling the app entirely.